Red Sangria

 Tips for Making Sangria

-• Keep a long-handled spoon in the pitcher.
-Then you can scoop out some of the fruit into the glasses as you serve the sangria.
+- Keep a long-handled spoon in the pitcher.
+Then, you can scoop some of the fruit into the glasses as you serve the sangria.

-• If you feel like your guests aren’t going to want to pick out the fruit from their glasses with their fingers, provide additional small spoons to everyone can enjoy those boozy pieces of apple and pear!
+- If you feel like your guests won’t want to pick out the fruit from their glasses with their fingers, provide additional small spoons so everyone can enjoy those boozy pieces of apple and pear!
+I think the wine-soaked fruit is the best part.

 How to Make Red Wine Sangria